 The click clacking sound of high heels can give anyone the greatest amount of confidence.
 But what about when it doesn’t?
 High heels are not always fun to listen to, especially if you work in an office where things need to be kept quiet.

-If you really don’t want to stop wearing your high heels but you don’t know how to make them less noisy, you’ve come to the right place.
+If you want to know how to make heels quieter then you’ve come to the right place.

 Here are 6 things you can do to make your heels a quiet shoe to walk in.
 These tips will also help to make boot heels quieter.

 Oh, and keep an eye out for some of the things you should look out for when you want to buy new heels.

 How To Make Heels Quieter - 7 Easy Tips

 Before we explain what gel cushions do, we want you to know why you need it.
 A lack of traction or grip inside your shoe can be a huge contributor to the unwanted noise you’re hearing from your shoe.

 It’s also kind of linked to how much control you have over how your shoe moves.
 For example, if you buy a shoe that’s just a little bit too big, your shoe ends up having a mind of its own and doesn’t move with your foot as easily as you’d like.